rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ms.author: routlaw;asirveda

 ---
-# Downloads for Azure development with Java
+# Download Azure libraries for Java

-Use the libraries in the Java SDK for Azure to manage your resources and integrate Azure services in your applications.
+Add libraries to your Java projects to manage Azure resources and integrate Azure services in your Java applications.

 For an overview of Azure and Java, visit the [Java developer center for Azure](https://azure.microsoft.com/en-us/develop/java).